riggod/Anti-Garbage-Childrens-Game/README.md

 o	The Upload_Images function retrieves the tags that are defined in the Custom Vision project and then uploads image files from correspondingly named folders to the project, assigning the appropriate tag ID. o	The Train_Model function creates a new training iteration for the project and waits for training to complete.

-5. Return the integrated terminal for the train-classifier folder, and enter the following command to run the program: "dotnet run"
+5. Return to the integrated terminal for the train-classifier folder, and enter the following command to run the program: "dotnet run"

 ![trainres](https://user-images.githubusercontent.com/91531884/175312247-a46253e0-b33a-432c-87c2-af563f462338.jpg)